-- Translating to French is essential.
+- When sending international SMS to france, translating to French is essential.
 French people don’t like to receive messages in English, or any other language for that matter.

 - Marketing messages in France are not allowed to be sent between 20:30 and 08:00 GMT+1, on Sundays or on public holidays.

 - All marketing messages must allow recipients to unsubscribe by sending STOP to a given number in order to opt-out, by mentioning this number in the message.

 - French operators do not allow numeric Sender ID's for sending SMS.

 SMS in APAC

 - In China, international SMS marketing messages are not allowed for gambling, property, immigration, adult related content and education.
 Also, each message sent needs to include the opt-out option.

 - In India, marketing messages may only be sent between 9AM and 9PM.